Thomas-J-A/FakeMates/README.md

 - Methodical approach, no jumping into IDE with only a vague idea of what I wanted to build.
 - Logical separation of concerns, hierarchical directory structures.
 - Hardening code with tests, handling edge cases with conditionals, not a "this code works" attitude, rather a "this code works, _securely_" one.
+- Should be responsive and work on both mobile and desktop.

 - How I approached it: